Regression-based proximal causal inference for right-censored time-to-event data: Abstract

 \section{Abstract}

-Unmeasured confounding is one of the major concerns in causal inference from observational data. \emph{Proximal causal inference} (PCI) is an emerging methodological framework to detect and potentially account for confounding bias by carefully leveraging a pair of negative control exposure (NCE) and outcome (NCO) variables, also known as treatment and outcome confounding proxies.
-Although regression-based PCI is well developed for binary and continuous outcomes, analogous PCI regression methods for right-censored time-to-event outcomes are currently lacking.
+Unmeasured confounding is a major concern in obtaining credible inferences about causal effects from observational data. \emph{Proximal causal inference} (PCI) is an emerging methodological framework to detect and potentially account for confounding bias by carefully leveraging a pair of negative control exposure (NCE) and outcome (NCO) variables, also known as treatment and outcome confounding proxies.
+Although regression-based PCI is well-developed for binary and continuous outcomes, analogous PCI regression methods for right-censored time-to-event outcomes are currently lacking.
 In this paper, we propose a novel two-stage regression PCI approach for right-censored survival data under an additive hazard structural model.
 We provide theoretical justification for the proposed approach tailored to different types of NCOs, including continuous, count, and right-censored time-to-event variables.
 We illustrate the approach with an evaluation of the effectiveness of right heart catheterization among critically ill patients using data from the SUPPORT study.
 Our method is implemented in the open-access R package `pci2s'.